 We know: using lock screens used to be a pain in the backside when all you wanted to do was see if you’d received any email.
-But now that you can use lock screen widgets there’s no reason not to lock your phone properly with a code, a gesture or face.
-Not using one is the Android equivalent of going out and leaving your front door open for burglars.
+But now that you can use lock screen widgets there’s no reason not to lock your phone properly with a code, fingerprint, gesture or face.
+Newer Android devices come with fingerprint scanners for a good reason: they keep your device secure, and are conveniently quick.
+Not using a lock screen is the Android equivalent of going out and leaving your front door open for burglars.

 Hide your passwords